robang74/redfishos/forum/quick-start-guide.md

 # key pressed until the notifications led become blue

 fastboot reboot
-# This line above makes your smartphone will reboot.
+# This line above makes your smartphone reboot.
 ```

-It leverages the fact that `fastboot` has been executed before the smartphone is connected and thus it set the `USB` parameters before the smartphone is engaged.
+It leverages the fact that `fastboot` has been executed before the smartphone is connected and thus it sets the `USB` parameters before the smartphone is engaged.
 This trick will work for a single run of `fastboot`.
 Hence it will not work with `flash.sh` unless the `USB` v2.0-only mode is set.

 **flash.sh tricks**